Photos: Who Were the 5 Victims of the Club Q Shooting?

 By continuing to use our site, you agree to our Private Policy and Terms of Use.

-Authorities on Monday revealed the five people who were killed when a gunman began shooting at Club Q, a gay club in Colorado Springs, Colo.
+It's been one year since five people were killed when a gunman began shooting at Club Q, a gay club in Colorado Springs, Colo., on November 19, 2022.

 "We will always speak up for and support everyone's right to be themselves and be safe.
 We demand that those who spread disgusting rhetoric and encourage violence stop this behavior immediately before more people get hurt.
 We urge with everything in our heart for every person to do what they can to speak up for LGBTQ people and everyone's right to be safe."

-Below are the five people lost in the attack.
+Below is a bit more about the five people lost in the attack.

 Related: Club Q Victims, Heroes Identified by Colorado Springs Police